samuellee-zy/agent-builder-demo/docs/IMPLEMENTATION.md

     - **New Agents**: Assigned a unique UUID (`draftId`) on creation.
 This ensures a blank slate for every "New Agent" action, preventing history leaks from previous sessions.
     - **Migration**: Upon successful build, the chat history is automatically migrated from `architect_chat_${draftId}` to `architect_chat_${agentId}`.
   - **UX Pattern:** On load, the "Hero Input" is shown to provide a clean entry point, but the history is silently loaded in the background.
 Interacting with the input or clicking "Consult Architect" restores the full session.
+  - **Navigation:** Includes a "Back to Builder" button in the Architect Chat view to easily return to the Visual Diagram after refining the design.
 - **Enhance Workflow:**
   - Integrated **"Enhance"** button that sends the current Agent Instructions + User Feedback to `gemini-2.5-flash` (Fixed Model).
   - Returns a rewritten, professional Markdown version of the instructions.